-Juara Turtle Project, May 2015.
-Located on this gorgeous and peaceful beach near The Coconut Grove Hotel; we were given a warm welcome by an American girl from North Carolina who worked at the sanctuary as a volunteer.
+May 2015.
+Located on this gorgeous beach near The Coconut Grove Hotel; we were given a warm welcome by an American girl from North Carolina who worked at the sanctuary as a volunteer.
 “You guys here for the free tour?” she asked.
 We hadn’t been aware of any free tour, but confirmed that hell yes, we were here for the free tour.

-Juara Turtle Project, May 2015.
-The tour was really informative and not at all preachy.
+May 2015.
+The tour was really informative and not as preachy as I’d perhaps imagined.
 We learned how the abundant sea life around Tioman has long made it an area targeted by fishermen scouring the seas with their large nets.
 Over the years this has killed off a huge chunk of the island’s sea turtle population.
 Another issue is poachers who sweep the beaches to steal eggs.
 In addition to awareness education and outreach, the project actively collects turtle nests and protects them in hatcheries like this one.

 May 2015.
 The volunteers also do a fine job of keeping the beach and surrounding area as clean as humanly possible.
 Donations can be made in the small but charming visitor centre where you can also pick up some tastefully designed Turtle Project merchandise and meet the incredibly cute house kitten.
-For more info on Juara Turtle Project go to http://www.juaraturtleproject.com
+More info on Juara Turtle Project can be found at juaraturtleproject.com

 Like this?
 Then why not check out my other reports from around Malaysia.